tsaicw/config-files/README.md

-## Configurations
+# Configurations

- - git: Configuration for git.
+* git - Configuration for git
- - vim: Configuration for Vim.
+* vim - Configuration for vim